Miihir79/Android-Companies/README.md

 ## How to contribute?
-All contributions are welcomed, Research properly before adding a company and attach supporting ScreenShots in the PR.
+All contributions are welcomed, Research properly before adding a company/ website and attach supporting ScreenShots/links in the PR.
 For major structural changes first open an issue.
+### You can add:
+- New Companies
+- More relevant website for a company(where it hires)
+- Avg Salaries for diffrent roles (only if sure)
+- TechStack Company works on
+- Interview Experience (in a link)
+- Mail Id of recruiter

 ## Author and contributors
 Initial work and maintaining: <a href="https://github.com/Miihir79">***Mihir Shah***</a> <br>